 • blood chemistry;

-• samples according to Nechiporenko, Zimnitsky, Reberg - according to indications;
+• tests according to Nechiporenko, Zimnitsky, Reberg - according to indications;

 • allergy tests;